Professional golf has a new World No. 1!

-It is his 13th career victory, and perhaps more impressively, he now has at least one win in each of the past 10 seasons, his first 10 seasons on Tour.
+It is his 13th career victory, and perhaps more impressively, he now has at least one win in each of the past 10 seasons, his only 10 seasons on Tour.

-Riviera had been a frustrating challenge to DJ in the past, as he had come very close many times without a win, including top 4 finishes in four of his past five attempts.
+Riviera had been a frustrating challenge to DJ in the past, as he’d come very close many times without a victory, including four top-4 finishes in his five most recent attempts.
 His current game seems to have no weaknesses, which even the younger guns on Tour should be intimidated by.

 Nobody who followed The Olympics or Ryder Cup should be surprised to see Thomas Pieters so high on the leaderboard, but for his first crack at Riveria and having not played much yet in the U.S., finishing T2 is phenomenal.
-He was unstoppable in round 4, shooting a bogey-free eight-under 63 that tied for the lowest round of the week.
+He was unstoppable in the final round, shooting a bogey-free 8-under 63 that tied for the lowest round of the week.

-The only player in the field who was within three strokes of Pieters’ final round 63 was Scotland’s Martin Laird, who posted a five-under 66 and finished T8 for the tournament.
-Laird has been mostly quiet since his 2011 breakthrough season, but with four top 10s in 8 events this season, he seems near the top of his game.
+The only player in the field who was within three strokes of Pieters’ final-round 63 was Scotland’s Martin Laird, who posted a 5-under 66 and finished T8 for the tournament.
+Laird has been mostly quiet since his 2011 breakthrough season, but with four top 10s in eight events this season, he seems near the top of his game.

 A T11 may not look like anything special for Jimmy Walker, but the man who has epitomized “early season wonder” in his career was struggling in 2017, with two missed cuts and a T55 in his past three starts.
-Scoring -9 on a difficult track like Rivera should be big for his confidence.
+Scoring 9 under on a difficult track like Rivera should be a big boost to his confidence.

-Jordan Spieth wasn’t terrible, finishing T22 at -6, but it is anomalous with his recent hot play, including a win at Pebble Beach last week where he won by four strokes.
+Jordan Spieth wasn’t terrible, finishing T22 at 6 under, but it is anomalous with his recent hot play, including a win at Pebble Beach last week where he won by four strokes.

-Pat Perez, one of the biggest positive surprises in the early season, was in contention after opening 67-66, but after two over-par rounds to finish, Perez had dropped to a tie for 28th, 12 strokes behind the winner.
+Pat Perez, one of the biggest positive surprises in the early season, was in contention after opening 67-66, but after a pair of over-par rounds to finish, Perez dropped to T28, 12 behind the winner.